pptyasar/LeetMe/Readme.md

 <details>
 <summary>20.
 Valid Parentheses</summary>

-**Description:** Determine if a string containing only parentheses is valid, meaning every opening bracket has a matching closing bracket in the correct order.
+Determine if a string containing only parentheses is valid, meaning every opening bracket has a matching closing bracket in the correct order.

-**Example:** Input: s = "()"; Output: true
+Input: s = "()"; Output: true

 ```java
 class Solution {